 Many individuals worldwide have grown up with Authoritarian parents, and many people say that type of parental style can mess up a child’s life; teaching children this way can lead to depression, social anxiety, and more.
 Growing up with this type of parenting, children will resent their parents when they’re older and hate them for not listening or helping emotionally throughout their childhood, but having an Authoritarian parent can help a lot throughout a kid’s childhood and prepare for the harsh relate of being an adult.
 Authoritarian parents can help children succeed in the field they’re going after; these parents will push children to be their better selves, but they’re a chance these children can also fail.
 The pressure they put on a child can break them.

-Safety is another positive trait when learning from Authoritarian Parents; they would try to minimize danger in their life.
+Safety is another positive trait when learning from an Authoritarian Parent; I mean, they would try to minimize danger in their life.
 The threat children might face throughout their childhood.
 Authoritarian Parents plan out a promising future for their kids, find a career where they will succeed, and teach them everything in that field to be one of the best when their child joins the working class.
-Another positive trait that Authoritarian Parents lead is fighting for the goal, the future.
-So says an expert “Naline,” in Christin Perry’s “Authoritarian Parenting: The Pros and Cons, According to a Child Psychologist” article, “Children raised by authoritarian parents adhere to detailed plans that include precise instructions.”
+Another positive trait that an Authoritarian Parent leads is fighting for the goal, future.
+So says an expert Naline in Christin Perry’s “Authoritarian Parenting: The Pros and Cons, According to a Child Psychologist” article, “Children raised by authoritarian parents adhere to detailed plans that include precise instructions.”
 Teaching this to their kids helps them grasp what steps they need to take throughout their lives to reach their destination.

 I know that the Authoritarian parent’s style has many significant aspects that can help children, but some adverse effects can damage children mentally and physically.
 For a child to have a genuinely productive childhood and prepare them for the outside world, more than one parenting style is better.
 I believe combining Authoritarian parent’s styles and Authoritative parents will balance a child out and bring the most satisfaction on both ends.
 Authoritative parents talk to their children.
 So says the parenting for brain article.
 It’s like a “give-and-take” scenario with rules that can be adjusted.
 If their child breaks the rule, Authoritative parents don’t punish straight away but explain to them what they did was wrong and show them want to do.
 Authoritative parents should help their children with their decision so that they can become wiser.
 Authoritarian parents and Authoritative parents both want a level of control over their child’s behavior/activities.
 Authoritarian parents believe they are always right and never wrong, but Authoritative parents know they make mistakes and correct themselves.
 Authoritarian parents shouldn’t control their children.
 If they do this, their child will fight them; it can become a toxic environment, and children can end up resenting their parents and hating them for the rest of their lives, and no parents want that.